Gmugra/net.cactusthorn.config/README.md

 3. If method return type is not `Optional`, but the method do annotated with `@Default` -> method will return converted to return type default value.

+FYI:
+-   The `@Default` annotation can't be used with a method that returns `Optional`.
-4. If method return type is List, Set, SortedSet, Map, SortedMap -> method will return empty collection or map.
+-   If method return type is List, Set, SortedSet, Map, SortedMap -> method will return empty collection or map.

-FYI: The `@Default` annotation can't be used with a method that returns `Optional`.

 ### `@Config` annotation parameters
 There are two *optional* parameters `sources` and `loadStrategy` which can be used to override these settings from [`ConfigFactory`](#the-configfactory).